Somatic Movement & Embodied Pilates for Runners

 But running can also be demanding.
 The repetitive, linear motion takes its toll—tight hips, sore joints, and tired fascia are all too familiar in my own Soma.
 These are physical responses from a body that’s been under stress, operating in a highly activated state.

-What if somatic awareness could not only support but actually enhance my running practice?
-What if running longer and stronger wasn’t about pushing harder—but about moving with presence and intention?
+With a deep love for all forms of movement, both high-intensity energizing practices and those somatic approaches that are restorative, mindful, and regulating, I began to wonder—what if somatic awareness could not only support but actually enhance my running practice?
+What if running longer and stronger wasn’t about pushing harder, but about moving with greater presence and intention?

 I carried this curiosity into our collaboration with Nobody Run Club.
-Staying true to the Soma Method—Release, Restore, Regulate—I designed a movement session that honored the natural rhythm of the nervous system.
+Staying true to the Soma Method—Release, Restore, Regulate I designed a movement session that honored the natural rhythm of the nervous system.

-Runners often operate in a sympathetic state—high cortisol and adrenaline, fast-paced, high-output, and linear in motion.
-While this state is essential for performance, our nervous system also needs the balance of restoration and regulation—That’s where Soma SOFT comes in.
+Runners often operate in a sympathetic state, characterized by high cortisol and adrenaline, fast pace, and linear movements.
+While this activated state is vital for performance, the nervous system also needs moments of balance, restoration, and regulation.

 This deeper connection enhances proprioception, supports injury prevention, and allows you to find your authentic rhythm—a pace that is responsive, intuitive, and uniquely yours.